upex-galaxy/upex-cypress-demo/docs/running_pipelines_locally.md

 - **Bun**: This is the JavaScript package manager and task runner used in the project.
 - **Dependencies**: Ensure all project dependencies are installed.
+- **Secrets**: You must create a .env file in the root directory of your project to store the necessary secrets (e.g., Trello API tokens).

 ## Steps to Run Sanity Test Locally